wanx-troopers/wanx-troopers.github.io/extra-tools/qwen-image.md

 | :--- | :--- |
 | [HF:lilylilith/AnyPose](https://huggingface.co/lilylilith/AnyPose) | Person in image 1 do the exactly same pose as image 2 |

+## 2025.12.28

+> openpose with Qwen-Image-Edit-2509 ... but also the anypose lora

+> Yeah the anypose lora is good and the most accurate, but with real people it changes their face and also body shape, which is the only problem.

+> I trained using ai-toolkit [a QIE-2511 LoRA] and didn't like the results, and I tested a lot of things.
+> Yesterday I was training with diffusion pipe, but there's still some incorrect code regarding resolution matching, so I paused and will try to change the code later.
+> Now I'm training using musubi-tuner and it seems to be training very well, and even on my 5090 without much difficulty.

 ## 2025.12.27 QIE Q4 + ZIT Low VRAM

 [niji-qui-zit](../workflows/z-image/niji-qui-zit.json) by [MadevilBeats](https://www.instagram.com/madevilbeats/) aka "NiJi Dragon"; the shared a workflow